J-Soegaard/PC-Video-Test-Interface/README.txt

  - Import the SQL template in the sql folder to your database.
  - Edit dbinfo.inc.php so that is contains the information of your database and an url to where the subjects can leave feedback (assumed to be a forum thread).
  - The test version of the interface should now be working.
 To customize, edit the database and scripts where needed, and add your test videos.

+Note: Since some parameters are defined directly in the code, some knowledge of PHP might be required to use this tool.
+This might be addressed in future updates.

 When conducting a subjective experiment:
  - Give each subject a unique url to the interface e.g. YOURDOMAIN.COM/index.php?id=ID, where ID is a unique subject ID.
  - Track the progress of the experiment using the status page i.e. YOURDOMAIN.COM/status.php.
  - Export experiment data from the database

+--------------- FEEDBACK ---------------

+If you got questions, feedback or suggestions for improvements please e-mail: jsog at fotonik.dtu.dk.